S2E/s2e-old/docs/TestingMinimalProgram.rst

 Compiling the Program in the Guest
 ==================================

-Before testing the program in S2E, compile and run it in the vanilla QEMU (e.g., that you downloaded on the QEMU's web site).
+Before testing the program in S2E, compile and run it in the native QEMU build (the one in the ``i386-softmmu`` directory).
 Launch QEMU with with the following command::

-   $ qemu your_image.qcow2
+   $ $S2EDIR/build/i386-softmmu/qemu-system-i386 your_image.qcow2

 You need to copy the example source code into the VM.
 As you will likely need to do this frequently, we recommend to install either ``ssh`` or an http server on your host